shjdjjfi/zichen.github.io/README.md

 ---

 ## 📰 News
+- 🎉 Congradulations on **Best Paper Runner-Up Award** at the Advances in Financial AI Workshop at ICLR 2026.
 - 🎉 **Five** Papers accepted by **CogSci 2026 (Main Conference)**.
 - 🎉 Google Scholar citations exceed **100**
 - 🎉 **Two** journal papers accepted by **Expert Systems with Applications**.